-There are five shopping centers in Littleton along Belleview.
-The average size of the centers is 41,619 square feet.
-The median year built is 1977, as shown in Table 2.
-The average size of retail centers in the Retail Trade Area is 50,302 square feet.
+There are six shopping centers along Belleview, including five in Littleton and one in Englewood.
+The average size of the centers is 54,500 square feet.
+The median year built is 1978, as shown in Table 2.
+The average size of retail centers in the Retail Trade Area is 50,000 square feet.
 The median year built for centers in the Retail Trade Area is 1977.
 The age of a large portion of the shopping centers indicates that several centers may be in need of reinvestment as their buildings may have reached the end of their lifecycle or may be outdated for more modern retail store demands.
 Older centers needing reinvestment may have trouble remaining as retail centers as demand has shifted and newer, larger centers (e.g., River Point at Sheridan) have been built in the area.
 This is true in the Retail Trade Area and within the corridor, evidence as the Columbine Square Shopping Center.
 Columbine Square was built in 1976 and had trouble re-tenanting once it lost its major anchor, Safeway.
 However, new retail spaces in revamped centers may present an opportunity to capture retailers from these aging centers.